spjca/spjca/README.md

 - :telescope: I’m working at Itron as a Business Intelligence and Analytics Specialist

-- :gear: I use regularly: .sql .r .py .js .html .css
+- :gear: I use regularly: .sql .r .py .js .html .css .cs

 - :seedling: Learning all about Data Science and Engineering